-Reporting displays several graphs, as seen in the example in Figure 15.1.
-Click the tab for a device type to see its graphs.
+Reporting displays several graphs, as seen in Figure 15.1.
+Click the tab for a device type to see those specific graphs.

 FreeNAS® uses collectd to provide reporting statistics.
 The resulting graphs are grouped into several tabs on the Reporting page: